kunish/website/content/posts/how-to-cloudflared.md

 ## Configuration

-Create a new file named exactly `config.yml` under `/etc/cloudflared`, and the content should be similar as the following:
+Create a new file named exactly `config.yml` under `/etc/cloudflared`, and the content should be as similar as the following:

 ```yaml
 tunnel: e7ed42be-1234-5678-9fbf-c3d1d964cb67